KookiKodes/4cb000/client/notes.md

 ## Solutions
 1. #### Sub-issue #2
     I chose the 3rd option as it provides a more dynamic way to interact and update how the messages are sorted in the future.
+2. #### Sub-issue #1
+    The solution required I fix two minor bugs by doing the following:
+      1. Updating the postMessage function to asynchronous and await the received data after we saved the message to the database
+      2. Updating the mapStateToProps function located in the ActiveChat component to correctly find the active conversation.